maximilianh/crisporWebsite/README.md

     ../crispor.py hg19 testInHg19.fa testOutHg19.mine.tab -o testOutHg19Offtargets.mine.tab

+To add more genomes than yeast, skip the next section.
+If you want to run your script now as a web service, continue reading with the next section.

 # Running the script as a CGI under Apache with the job queue

 Make sure you can execute CGI scripts somewhere.
 Your Apache config (e.g. /etc/apache2/sites-enabled/000-default) should contain a section like this: